i0r3k/pipy-operator/README.md

 # pipy-operator
-CRD&amp;Operator for running pipy in k8s.
+CRD and Operator for running pipy in k8s.

 ## Quickstart